For most people, selling a house is one of the most stressful experiences they go through.

 Does this mean you need to go all out and spend thousands of dollars?

-The key to making any type of improvement when getting your house ready to sell is to think visually.
+The key to making any type of improvement before selling your home is to think visually.

 When it comes to your curb appeal, this means colors.